andreyvit/httpsimplified/README.md

 > TL;DR: Go’s http package doesn’t specify request timeouts by default, allowing services to hijack your goroutines.
 Always specify a custom http.Client when connecting to outside services.

 So all functions in v2 accept an additional `*http.Client` argument.
 You can pass `http.DefaultClient` if you want the old behavior.
+See [CHANGELOG](CHANGELOG.md) for all changes.

 ## v1